48 Hrs.: Plot

 Hoping to rescue his girlfriend, Luther retrieves Reggie's car from the garage when it opens the next day, unaware that Reggie and Jack are staking out the location.
 They tail him to a Muni station where Ganz and Billy are waiting for the money.
 When Ganz notices Jack, a shootout occurs, with Ganz and Billy escaping after Billy kills a cop.
 Reggie chases after Luther, leaving Jack behind.
 Left with nothing, Jack returns to the police station.
 However, Reggie calls him from a nightclub in the Fillmore District.
 Jack joins Reggie there and learns that Reggie has tracked Luther to a hotel across the street.
 Jack, humbled, apologizes for continuously berating and insulting Reggie.

 Jack lends Reggie some money to pay for a room at the hotel so he can have sex with a woman he met, but before Reggie can proceed they see Luther leave the hotel.
 Luther boards a stolen bus driven by Billy and hands over the money to Ganz, who promptly kills him.
 Ganz notices Jack and Reggie tailing them and a car chase/gunfight ensues, ending when Billy forces Jack's Cadillac DeVille Convertible to crash.
 Back at the police station, Captain Haden berates Jack for his failure, and Jack defends Reggie from Haden's wrath.

 Before returning Reggie to prison, Jack takes him to a local bar.
 As they talk, Jack and Reggie hypothesize that Billy and Ganz might return to their girlfriends.
 Forcing their way inside Casey's residence, they find the fugitives.
-Reggie shoots and kills Billy after he ignores Reggie's warning to stay still.
+Reggie shoots and kills Billy after he ignores Reggie's warning to surrender.
 Ganz escapes into a maze of alleyways with the money.
 Jack and Reggie follow him, but Ganz captures Reggie.
 Jack shoots Ganz in the shoulder, freeing Reggie.
 Ganz, furious and incredulous to have been shot, charges at Jack, who guns him down.

-Later, Jack resituates the money into the trunk of Reggie's car, but requests a loan for a new car, to which Reggie agrees.
+Later, Jack puts the money into the trunk of Reggie's car, but requests a loan for a new car, to which Reggie agrees.
 While driving back to the prison, Jack sternly warns Reggie that he should completely reform once released, or he will be reincarcerated.
 Reggie agrees, while jokingly attempting to steal Jack's lighter.